-- analysis of global, i.e., aggregate debt service for total debt obligations; - assessment of the value and security protection of collateral pledged using current market conditions and alternative market assumptions across a variety of potential future situations; and - loan structures and related covenants.
+- · analysis of global, i.e., aggregate debt service for total debt obligations; - assessment of the value and security protection of collateral pledged using current market conditions and alternative market assumptions across a variety of potential future situations; and - loan structures and related covenants.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was signed into law which includes many provisions that impact the Company and its customers.
-The banking regulatory agencies have encouraged banks to work with borrowers who have been impacted by the coronavirus disease of 2019 ("COVID-19") and the CARES Act, along with related regulatory guidance, allows banks to not designate certain modifications as TDRs that otherwise may have been classified as TDRs.
+The banking regulatory agencies have encouraged banks to work with borrowers who have been impacted by COVID-19 and the CARES Act, along with related regulatory guidance, allows banks to not designate certain modifications as TDRs that otherwise may have been classified as TDRs.
 In general, in order to qualify for such treatment, the modifications need to be short-term and made on a good faith basis in response to the COVID-19 pandemic to borrowers who were previously deemed current as outlined in the regulatory guidance.
 The Company has made such modifications to assist borrowers impacted by the COVID-19 pandemic.

 The allowance for credit losses on a TDR is measured using the same method as all other loans held for investment.
-For a TDR that is individually reviewed and not collateral-dependent, the value of the concession can only be measured using the discounted cash flow method.
-When the value of a concession is measured using the discounted cash flow method, the ACL is determined by discounting the expected future cash flows at the original interest of the loan.
+For a TDR that is individually reviewed and not collateral-dependent, the value of the concession can only be measured using the discounted cash flow method, the ACL is determined by discounting the expected future cash flows at the original interest of the loan.

-Allowance for Credit Losses - Off-Balance Sheet Credit Exposures

-The Company maintains a separate allowance for off-balance sheet credit exposures, including unfunded loan commitments, which is included in other liabilities on the Company's statements of financial condition.
-The Company estimates the amount of expected losses by calculating a commitment usage factor over the contractual period for exposures and applying the loss factors used in the allowance for credit loss methodology to the results of the usage calculation to estimate the liability for credit losses related to unfunded commitments for each loan segment.
+Allowance for Credit Losses - Off-Balance Sheet Credit Exposures the amount of expected losses by calculating a commitment usage factor over the contractual period for exposures and applying the loss factors used in the allowance for credit loss methodology to the results of the usage calculation to estimate the liability for credit losses related to unfunded commitments for each loan segment.
 No credit loss estimate is reported for off-balance sheet credit exposures that are unconditionally cancellable by the Bank or for unfunded amounts under such arrangements that may be drawn prior to the cancellation of the arrangement.